-- Useful for those who want a largely automated way to save/invest at a better rate of return.
+- Useful for those who want a largely automated/systematic way to save/invest at a better rate of return.

 - Tax benefits as qualifies for the EPF & life insurance tax deduction (if you have yet to max out).

-- A long maturity period to receive the full returns of the endowment which are often 20/25 (or longer) years.
-There are some “shorter” endowments of 10/15 years.
+- A long maturity period to receive the full returns of the endowment which are often 20/25 years or until your age reaches 70.
+There are some “shorter” endowments of 5/10/15 years.

 - If you end your endowment early, you will lose money.
 The break even point is typically half the maturity period for early withdrawals.